 “You have no mortal father.
 You’re pure as an angel and I conceived you without sin.”

-After three days, people arrived at the farm.
-She was excited: finally she was going to meet someone!
+Three days after, people arrived at the farm.
+She was so excited - she was finally going to meet someone!

 Unfortunately, everything she felt was disappointment when finding a trio of dark characters.
-One was a tall and stern man, with a square jaw and thick mustache.
-The other man was short and bald, and the third was a toothless and horrible old lady, who covered her gray hair with a dark veil, as black as her dress.
+One was a tall and stern man, with a square jaw and thick moustache.
+The other man was short and bald, and the third was a toothless and horrible old lady, who covered her grey hair with a dark veil, as black as her dress.

-The newcomers looked with admiration at the tiny little person, and she realized that since they had entered they hadn’t deigned themselves to give a single look at Giselle.
+The newcomers looked with admiration at the tiny little person, and she realized that since they had entered they hadn’t given a single look at Giselle.

 “For all that is holy, Boaz.”
 The bald man whispered.
-“This time you’ve overcome yourself.”
+“This time you’ve outdone yourself.”

 “She resembles your sister.”
 Croaked the horrible old lady.
 “Although she’s much more beautiful.
 Really perfect.
 How did you get it?”

 “Shut up, Gertrude!”
 The stern man snapped, and turning to Giselle, he said, “you’re crazy.
 It was a too risky experiment.
 Why on earth did you use yourself for...?”

 “What did you expected me to do, Schäffer?
 You fled from Moscow at full speed, you bunch of cowards.
 I was left alone and if I’d stayed in Europe they would’ve found me.”

 What were they talking about?
 The little girl looked at them in astonishment.
 Catching her glance, the old lady called Gertrude cut the discussion and said: “Enough.
 We’ve come to fulfil the ritual.
 The blade is sharp and the altar ready.”